rizalsd/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-a simple web application that generates and displays random quotes.
+A simple web application that generates and displays random quotes.
 It provides users with inspirational, thought-provoking, or motivational quotes to uplift their mood or provide a fresh perspective.